Amphibious assault ship

 The term amphibious assault ship is often used interchangeably with other ship classifications.
 It applies to all large-deck amphibious ships such as the landing platform helicopter (LPH), landing helicopter assault (LHA), and landing helicopter dock (LHD).

 History

 World War II

 In the Pacific theater of World War II, escort carriers would often escort the landing ships and troop carriers during the island-hopping campaign.
 In this role, they would provide air cover for the troopships as well as fly the first wave of attacks on the beach fortifications in amphibious landing operations.
 On occasion, they would even escort the large carriers, serving as emergency airstrips and providing fighter cover for their larger sisters while these were busy readying or refueling their own planes.
 They would also transport aircraft and spare parts from the US to the remote island airstrips.

+The Imperial Japanese Army had its own landing ships, independent of the Navy, the "landing craft carriers" (officially named "Army Special Purpose Ship"), which were designed to deploy multiple landing craft such as the Daihatsu-class landing craft and other small boats in short order.

+First, Shinshū Maru, completed in 1934 as the world's first purpose-built landing ship, was able to deploy landing craft via cranes and a floodable well dock, and was also initially designed to launch seaplanes, but those facilities were never installed.

+It was succeeded by three standardized classes of ship, the "Type A" with the same capacities as Shinshū Maru but with a larger size and resembling cargo liners (six completed), the "Type B", being similar to the Type A but smaller (one completed), and finally the "Type C", which instead of resembling cargo liners, had a flight deck, able to lauch small STOL planes and autogyros for combat air patrol, aerial reconnaissance and close air support of the landing troops, similar in role to a limited escort carrier (two completed).